gotreasa/build_a_pile_of_cubes_in_python/docs/NOTES.md

 - ✅ should give 3 when the input is 36
 - ✅ should give 45 when the input is 1071225
 - ✅ should give -1 when the input is 91716553919377
-- 🚧 should give -1 when the input is 8
+- ✅ should give -1 when the input is 8
-- ⚠ should give -1 when the input is 37
+- 🚧 should give -1 when the input is 37